antonindurieux/personal-website-offline-/_portfolio/2_IOT_geolocation.md

 ## 7. Conclusion

 This exercise showed how to solve a geolocation task thanks to machine learning.
-This method could be useful in contexts where conventional geolocation techniques (such as triangulation) are not possible or practical to apply.
+This could be useful in contexts where conventional geolocation techniques (such as triangulation) are not possible or practical to apply.

 An interesting cross-validation method has been discussed: the **leave-one-device-out** cross-validation.
 This method is useful to correctly take into account the error on each one of the devices during the cross-validation.